NicoloCavalli95horses/KMS-web-testing/content/01 Notes/clickjacking.md

 ---
 ## Definition

- Clickjacking is a term first introduced by Jeremiah Grossman and Robert Hansen in 2008 to describe a technique whereby cross-domain attacks are performed by ‘hijacking’ user-initiated mouse clicks to perform actions that the user did not intend [[(Selim, Tayeb, et al., 2016)]]
+ Clickjacking, previously known as UI Redress attack, is a term first introduced by Jeremiah Grossman and Robert Hansen in 2008 to describe a technique whereby cross-domain attacks are performed by ‘hijacking’ user-initiated mouse clicks to perform actions that the user did not intend [[(Selim, Tayeb, et al., 2016)]]

  Clickjacking attacks merge malicious UI elements with non-malicious UI elements, or transparently trick the browser into sending input to a malicious server or function call, rather than an intended function call
  - Often, iframes and CSS techniques are exploited to create the invisible layer